OSI cuts 340 workers from embattled Shanghai plant, shutdown looms

-SHANGHAI (Reuters) - U.S. food firm OSI Group LLC [OSIGP.UL] has cut 340 jobs at its embattled Shanghai plant, which supplied McDonald’s Corp and Yum Brands Inc, bringing the facility close to shutdown, the firm said in a statement on its website on Monday.
+SHANGHAI, Sept 22 (Reuters) - U.S. food firm OSI Group LLC has cut 340 jobs at its embattled Shanghai plant, which supplied McDonald’s Corp and Yum Brands Inc , bringing the facility close to shutdown, the firm said in a statement on its website on Monday.

 OSI’s Shanghai Husi Food Co Ltd plant came under the spotlight in July when an undercover Chinese media report showed workers were using expired meat and doctoring production dates.